-HB-1621 GENERAL CONCERNS
+GENERAL CONCERNS

-Members of the SHB 1621 Review Committee (Committee) eommittee, along with and stakeholders advocating their respective interests, have collaborated to review the bill, identify discrepancies, and consider possible resolutions seek resolutions for the prospective enactment of SHB 1621.
-Representatives from MCAWW and WSBCTC endorse the revocation of SHB 1621.
+Members of the SHB 1621 Review Committee (Committee), and stakeholders collaborated to review the bill, identify discrepancies, and consider possible resolutions for regarding the prospective enactment of SHB 1621.
+Representatives from MCAWW contractors and WSBCTC construction trades\labor endorse the revocation of SHB 1621.

-The Committee Identified 3 primary concerns:
+The Committee identified 3 primary general concerns for evaluation:

-- 1. Limits for work performed by public employees vs. competitive bidding. - 2.
-Exceptions to Bid Limits on projects up to \$300K: - a.
-Prudent Utility Management definition and cost exclusions - b.
-Definition of Materials vs. Equipment: Exceptions to bid limits; cost excludes equipment identified as items such as wiring & piping, which otherwise would be identified as materials outside of Prudent Utility Management. - 3.
+- a.1.
+Limits for work performed by public employees vs. competitive bidding as applied to cities, water-sewer districts and fire districts. - b.2.
+Exceptions to Bid Limits-Requirements on projects up to \$300K as applied to cities, water-sewer districts and fire districts: - a) Prudent Utility Management definition, expansion, implementation and cost exclusions as applied to cities, water-sewer districts and fire districts. - b) Definition of Materials vs. Equipment: Exceptions to bid limits; cost excludes equipment identified as items such as wiring & piping, which otherwise would be identified as materials outside of Prudent Utility Management s applied to cities, water-sewer districts and fire districts. - e.3.
 Lowest Responsible Bidder (RCW 57.08.050 (8))